Variables Management

 Typical scenario

-- Child companion robot: Users can set role names (such as “Little Helper Lele”) via the
+- Child companion robot — the user sets a role name (such as "Little Helper Lele") through the

 role_namevariable.

-- Child companion robot: Users can set role names (such as “Little Helper Lele”) via the
+- Child companion robot — the user sets a role name (such as "Little Helper Lele") through the

 -